Byron/gitoxide/README.md

  * **learn from the best to write the best possible idiomatic Rust**
    * *libgit2* is a fantastic resource to see what abstractions work, we will use them
    * use Rust's type system to make misuse impossible
- * **be the best performaing implementation**
+ * **be the best performing implementation**
    * use Rust's type system to optimize for work not done without being hard to use
+   * use multiple cores when available
  * **assure on-disk consistency**
    * assure reads never interfere with concurrent writes
    * assure multiple concurrent writes don't cause trouble
  * **take shortcuts, but not in quality**
-   * libraries my use `failure::Error` exhaustively, knowing that these errors are solely user-facing.
+   * binaries my use `anyhow::Error` exhaustively, knowing that these errors are solely user-facing.
-   * internationalization is nothing we are concerned with right now - when fixing `failure::Error` this may be possible.
+   * internationalization is nothing we are concerned with right now

 ## Non-Goals